GaretJax/pop-analysis-suite/docs/documentation/measure-cases.rst

 (i.e. on a guest or on a remote machine) invocations.

 Remote invocations
    For remote invocations the path is set to the measure case base directory (i.e. a ``cd`` to ``ENV_BASE/cases/<case-name>`` is done).

-   Additionally the ``ENV_BASE`` environment variable is set to the specific environment base location on the remote host as read from the :data1:`PATHS
+   Additionally the ``ENV_BASE`` environment variable is set to the specific environment base location on the remote host as read from the :data:`PATHS
    <pas.conf.basesettings.PATHS>` settings directive.

    Remote invocations are executed by the :mod:`pas run <pas.commands.run>` and :mod:`pas execute <pas.commands.execute>` commands.

 Local invocations
    For local invocations the path is left untouched, but both the ``ENV_BASE`` and ``EXEC`` environment variables are set and the ``-e`` flag passed to ``make`` in order to let environment variables override local